kamalsaleh/CartesianCategories.jl/docs/src/AutoDocTests.tst.autogen.md

 19 primitive operations were used to derive 110 operations for this category which algorithmically
 * IsBicartesianClosedCategory
 and furthermore mathematically
-* IsDistributiveCategory (but !yet algorithmically)
+* IsDistributiveCategory (but not yet algorithmically)
 * IsSkeletalCategory

 ```